iwoj/Maui/README.txt

 INSTALLATION
 ------------
-To run Maui, just double-click the Maui.jar file or run the following on you command line:
+To run Maui on a Mac, just double-click the Maui.jar file.

+On Linux, run the following:

   java -jar Maui.jar

+On Windows:

+  java.exe -jar Maui.jar